Material-Blazor/Material.Blazor/guidelines/StylingGuidelines.md

 - namespace
   - The namespace is specified using the C# 10 file scoped namespace.
 - class
+  - The class declaration and its supporting open/close braces do not reside in a region.
 - members
 - ctor
 - individual methods and internal classes